cytoscape/cytoscape.js/documentation/md/collection/layoutPositions.md

-<span class="important-indicator">This function is intended to be used only by layout extensions.
-Your app should not call this function directly.</span>
+<span class="important-indicator"></span>This function is intended to be used only by layout extensions.
+Your app should not call this function directly.

 This function is called by discrete (synchronous) layouts to update the graph with new node positions.